sapogov1978/ETC/README.md

 1. Please, make sure that you have Docker installed, or follow [official docker doc](https://docs.docker.com/engine/install/#server) to install it
 2. Run terminal and navigate to folder where you clone a repository
-3. Execute 'docker build -t crawler'
+3. Execute `docker build -t crawler`
-4. Execute 'docker run -it crawler'
+4. Execute `docker run -it crawler`
-5. Start you browser and navigate to 'http://test.crawler.test'
+5. Start you browser and navigate to [http://test.crawler.test](http://test.crawler.test)

-#STORY
+# STORY

 ~~Once upon a time...~~ no, no that. ~~A long time ago in a galaxy far far away...~~ not that even more. :)